webino/event-emitter/README.md

 ## Recommended Usage

-Use event emitter to decouple routine algorithm from extended logic.
+Use event emitter to decouple routine algorithm from an extended logic.

 ## Setup